How can songs and music help you learn French?

 Français avec Pierre: Pierre-Benoît teaches French through entertaining and informative videos.
 This covers grammar, phrases, and pronunciation.

-Oh la la, I Speak French!: Caroline, a French language teacher, offers lessons on pronunciation, grammar, and vocabulary.
-She also gives tips for improving speaking and listening skills.
+Oh la la, I Speak French!
+Caroline is a French language teacher who offers lessons in pronunciation, grammar, and vocabulary, and provides tips to improve speaking and listening skills.

 The French Experiment: This channel offers animated stories and songs in French.
 This is perfect for beginners and children learning the language.

-Learn French with Vincent: Vincent offers clear, structured grammar, vocabulary, and pronunciation lessons.
+Learn French with Vincent: Vincent provides clear, structured lessons in grammar, vocabulary, and pronunciation.
 This is suitable for learners at all levels.

-French Truly TV: This offers French grammar, vocabulary, and culture lessons.
+French Truly TV provides lessons in French grammar, vocabulary, and culture.
 This channel aims to help learners achieve fluency in French.

-French-Speaking TV: This channel features French TV shows and movies with English subtitles.
-It provides an immersive experience for learners.
+French-Speaking TV: This channel features French TV shows and movies with English subtitles, providing an immersive experience for learners.

 French learning music app

-There isn’t a specific app meant to learn French through music.
+There isn’t a specific app for learning French through music.
 Still, several language apps include music in their curriculum to enhance learning.

 You can mix your studies by listening to French songs on music streaming platforms.
-You can also try lyrics websites to follow along with the lyrics as you listen.
+You can also consult lyric websites to follow along as you listen.

 Here are a few options: